aquasecurity/defsec/avd_docs/azure/storage/AVD-AZU-0012/docs.md

-### The default action on Storage account network rules should be set to deny

 The default_action for network rules should come into effect when no other rules are matched.

 The default action should be set to Deny.